University of the Sciences

-University of the Sciences in Philadelphia (University of the Sciences or USciences) was a private university in Philadelphia, Pennsylvania.
-USciences offered bachelor's, master's, and doctoral degrees in pharmacy and other health-related disciplines.
-The university was conceived in 1821 and chartered in 1822 as Philadelphia College of Pharmacy (PCP), the first pharmacy college in the nation.
-It offered more than 30 degree and certification programs across a wide range of pharmaceutical and healthcare-related disciplines.
+University of the Sciences in Philadelphia (University of the Sciences or USciences), previously Philadelphia College of Pharmacy and Science (PCPS), was a private university in Philadelphia, Pennsylvania.
 On June 1, 2022, it officially merged into Saint Joseph's University.

 History

-First 100 years
+19th century

 University of the Sciences traced its history to February 1821, when 68 apothecaries met in Philadelphia's Carpenters' Hall to establish improved scientific standards and to develop programs to train more competent apprentices and students.
 They formalized their new association through a constitution, which declared their intent to establish a school of pharmacy to enhance their vocation and to "guard the drug market from the introduction of spurious, adulterated, deteriorated or otherwise mischievous articles, which are too frequently forced into it".
 Classes began nearly immediately, making Philadelphia College of Pharmacy (PCP) the first institution of higher learning in the United States dedicated to the field of pharmacy.

 In 1825, PCP began publishing the first academic journal in the United States dedicated to pharmacy.
 For the period 1825–1834, the periodical was issued under the title Journal of the Philadelphia College of Pharmacy.
 After 1834, the journal continued to be published by PCP, but under the revised title American Journal of Pharmacy.

 Although matriculation was originally limited to men, the college became coeducational in 1876, when Dr. Clara Marshall, later dean of the Woman's Medical College of Pennsylvania, began attending lectures there.
 In 1883, Dr. Susan Hayhurst was conferred a degree in pharmacy, thus becoming the college's first female graduate, and the first woman in the United States to be granted a degree in pharmacy.
 In 1889, Dr. Hayhurst applied for and received a license to operate a retail drug business.
 By 1898, she was serving as the director of the pharmaceutical department of the Women's Hospital of Philadelphia.
 Reports at the time noted she was credited with being "the first regularly graduated woman pharmacist in the world who took up the business in a practical way after graduation."